bhavyanshu/LightMd_Editor/README.md

 To contribute, simply fork, clone, patch and send pull request.
 I have built it using Qt Creator.
 The source code is written in C++ and Qt5.
 So either use Qt Creator to build the project or follow the instructions given below.

 Use the following commands to build.
-Make sure you have g++, gcc and Qt5 libraries.
+Make sure you have g++, gcc, openGL and Qt5 libraries.
+If linker gives error, please see this [resolved issue](https://github.com/bhavyanshu/LightMd_Editor/issues/8).

     cd ./src
     qmake